tromp/cuckoo/README.md

 Performance
 --------------

-The runtime of a single proof attempt on a 4GHz i7-4790K is 2.3 minutes for a single-threaded cuckoo32stx8 using 768MB, or 1.1 minutes for 8 threads.
+The runtime of a single proof attempt on a 4GHz i7-4790K is under 12 seconds for a single-threaded matrix30s using 3200MB.
+Using only 200MB, cuckoo30stx8 is about 4x slower.
-The 16x smaller cuckoo28stx8 takes only 7.4 seconds single-threaded.

 I claim that these implementations are reasonably optimal, secondly, that trading off (less) memory for (more) running time, incurs at least one order of magnitude extra slowdown, and finally, that cuda_miner.cu is a reasonably optimal memory-efficient GPU miner.
-The latter runs about 4x faster on an NVIDA GTX 980 than on an Intel Core-i7 CPU (and thus about as fast as xenoncat's CPU solver).
+The latter runs about 4x faster on an NVIDA GTX 980 than on an Intel Core-i7 CPU.
 To that end, I offer the following bounties:

 CPU Speedup Bounties
 --------------
-$5000 for an open source implementation that finds 42-cycles twice as fast as cuckoo_miner, using no more than 1 byte per edge.
+$8000 for an open source implementation that finds 42-cycles twice as fast as cuckoo_miner, using no more than 1 byte per edge.

-$5000 for an open source implementation that finds 42-cycles twice as fast as xenoncat's miners, regardless of memory use.
+$8000 for an open source implementation that finds 42-cycles twice as fast as matrix_miner, regardless of memory use.

 Linear Time-Memory Trade-Off Bounty
 --------------
-$5000 for an open source implementation that uses at most N/k bits while finding 42-cycles up to 10 k times slower, for any k>=2.
+$8000 for an open source implementation that uses at most N/k bits while finding 42-cycles up to 10 k times slower, for any k>=2.

 All of these bounties require N ranging over {2^28,2^30,2^32} and #threads ranging over {1,2,4,8}, and further assume a high-end Intel Core i7 or Xeon and